robertappears/hailo-apps-infra/doc/user_guide/installation.md

 2.  **Check installed Hailo packages**
     ```bash
     pip list | grep hailo
-    # You should see packages like hailort, hailo-tappas-core, and hailo-apps-infra.
+    # You should see packages like hailort, hailo-tappas-core, and hailo-apps.

     apt list | grep hailo
     # This shows all installed Hailo-related system packages.